martinhbramwell/GData_OpenERP_Data_Pump/README.md

 <a name="ResCountryState example"/>
 ### ResCountryState example

 [ResCountryState.py](https://github.com/martinhbramwell/GData_OpenERP_Data_Pump/blob/master/models/ResCountryState.py) provides a complete example of a high speed data load operation.
-The goal is to collect the correct data for the `openerplib` command `user_model.load(fields, data)`.
+The goal is to collect the correct data for the `oerplib` command `user_model.load(fields, data)`.

 In the *tasks* sheet, of [OpenErpGDataController](https://docs.google.com/spreadsheet/ccc?key=0AiVG6SoU001RdFdyc1NxOHN4eWZ6Q0lLMHVyWUpkaHc), the row containing the class name `ResCountryState` provides the method to be called (`load`) and the range in the *parms* sheet where the parameters for `load` can be found.
 In the *tasks* sheet, the row containing the class name `ResCountryState` provides the key names, and the following row provides the values, to be added to the dictionary that will be passed to `load`.